-The recipient (and any subrecipient ("subgrantee") at any tier) acknowledges that 34 U.S.C. § 12291(b)(13) prohibits recipients of OVW awards from excluding, denying benefits to, or discriminating against any person on the basis of actual or perceived race, color, religion, national origin, sex, gender identity, sexual orientation, or disability in any program or activity funded in whole or in part by OVW.
-The subrecipient agrees that it will comply with this provision.
-The subrecipient also agrees to ensure that any subrecipient at any tier will comply with this provision.
+The subgrantee at any tier acknowledges that 34 U.S.C. § 12291(b)(13) prohibits subgrantees of OVW awards from excluding, denying benefits to, or discriminating against any person on the basis of actual or perceived race, color, religion, national origin, sex, gender identity, sexual orientation, or disability in any program or activity funded in whole or in part by OVW.
+The subgrantee agrees that it will comply with this provision.
+The subgrantee also agrees to ensure that any subgrantee at any tier will comply with this provision.